savva-k/testing-spring-boot-applications-demystified-workshop/README.md

   - External collaborators and dependency injection for testability
   - Sample test to showcase
   - How to handle static? -> Date.now() example

+- Checking out the project for the workshop

 Exercises:
 - JUnit: Creating custom JUnit 5 extensions, explore parameterized tests